anytizer/swar.lmms/README.md

 Right: English scales will be auto converted and formatted.

 Also, it will write `lmms-*.xpt` chunk files.
-You can later import these xpt xmls directly in piano roll.
+You can later import these xpt xmls directly in the piano roll.

 Bottom Left: Proposed source format chooser.

 Bottom Right: sargams.txt contents.

 Beats: Proposed pupular Time Signatures.

 Tempo: Proposed pupular tempos.